Kesh-web/Digitalocean-vm-tutorial/README.md

 This will add the Public Key to your clipboard which you can then add to your Digital Ocean account in the cloud-init section

+>[!NOTE]
-**Note** keep this somewhere safe for now as we will need to paste it again.
+> Keep this somewhere safe for now as we will need to paste it again.

 ## Installing ```doctl```